rodolfomarianocy/OSCP-Tricks-2023/README.md

 - [Vulnhub](https://www.vulnhub.com/)

 ## Overview and Articles
+I decided to put only recent overviews, due to the changes that occurred in the exam.
+"Since Buffer Overflows will no longer be a part of the course material, they will also be removed from the exam body of knowledge and no longer part of the exam."
+[PEN-200 (PWK): Updated for 2023](https://www.offsec.com/offsec/pen-200-2023/)
 - [Overview OSCP - rodolfomarianocy](https://rodolfomarianocy.medium.com/overview-oscp-9bb7c6609cb5)
 - [Beginner's To OSCP 2023- Daniel Kula](https://infosecwriteups.com/guide-to-oscp-2023-37c0aea0dec0)
 - [OSCP Reborn - 2023 Exam Preparation Guide - johnjhacking](https://johnjhacking.com/blog/oscp-reborn-2023/)